 Can I double the recipe?

-Yes, absolutely.
+Yes, you can absolutely double this keto chicken rice recipe!
 Just make sure the meat temperature reaches at least 170°F. You’ll also need to use a larger pan.

 Connect With Yellow Glass Dish